Personal Injury Protection Principles: How To Protect Yourself And Your Rights After An Injury

 Injuries occur in all kinds of situations as a result of all kinds of mistakes.
 The most common event is an automobile accident.
-Also common are slips and falls.
+Slip and falls are also common.
 They happen in grocery stores, shopping malls, sidewalks and streets to name a few examples.
 You may have a claim for compensation for these injuries.

 It is important to remember that the fact that you have been injured doesn’t automatically mean you will recover money for your injuries.
 Sometimes, no one is at fault.
 Accidents do happen.
 If “Acts of God” cause injury, you may have no recourse.
-In other cases, if a city, a school or the State causes an injury, there may be no recovery because there are laws which sometimes prohibit claims against the government.
+In other cases, if a city, a school or the state causes an injury, there may be no recovery because there are laws that sometimes prohibit claims against the government.

 In those cases where you may have a right to collect some damages, protect yourself.
-An important principle to remember is that just because you are right, does not mean you will succeed in collecting damages.
+An important principle to remember is that just because you are right, that does not mean you will succeed in collecting damages.
 You may have to prove you are entitled to those damages.

 Keep in mind that you have a limited time in which to pursue your claims.
 In most automobile accident cases, which occur in New Mexico, for example, you have three years from the date of the accident to sue the other driver or you lose your rights.
 Other time limitations apply to other circumstances.

-1. Take Care of Yourself
+1. Take care of yourself.

 If injured, seek medical attention for the injuries as soon as possible.
 Let the professionals decide how much treatment you need.

-2. Identify the Negligent Party
+2. Identify the negligent party and witnesses.

-3. Know Yourself
+3. Know yourself.

 Identify any unusual changes in yourself.
 This may include all pains and aches, changes in behavior, memory loss, changes in sensory perceptions, etc. Ask family members or friends if they have noticed any changes in your behavior.

-4. Write Everything Down
+4. Write everything down.